Awka South

 Isiagu community is a town in Awka south local government area.
 It is one of the agricultural areas in the state with rich fertile soil for farming.
 It is believed to be one of the ancient towns in south eastern Nigeria (igbo land).

 Isiagu community have had two traditional rulers till date.
 The current traditional ruler is Igwe Augustine Nwankwo (igwe agu 1 of Isiagu).

 Isiagu has two primary schools and one secondary school.
-The community has a history of peaceful coinhibition and strong cultural heritage,Isiagu till today still maintains its culture and traditions.
+The community has a history of peaceful cohabitation and strong cultural heritage, Isiagu till today still maintains its culture and traditions.

-Schools
+Economy

+The main source of income for people in the Awka South local government area is farming, where crops including yam, maize, cocoyam, and cassava are cultivated in sizable amounts.
+Markets like the Eke market in Nibo and the Awka capital Territory Modern Market in Isiagu, which draw hundreds of buyers and sellers of various commodities, are examples of the thriving commerce in the region.